 Protocol on Foreign Criminal Investigators in Canada

-The Department of Foreign Affairs and International Trade presents its compliments to Their Excellencies the Heads of Diplomatic Missions and Charges d'affaires, a.i. accredited to Canada and has the honour to refer to the matter of foreign criminal investigators wishing to pursue criminal investigations in Canada.
+The Department of Foreign Affairs, Trade and Development (Office of Protocol) presents its compliments to Their Excellencies the Heads of Diplomatic Missions and Charges d'affaires, a.i. accredited to Canada and has the honour to refer to the matter of foreign criminal investigators wishing to pursue criminal investigations in Canada.

 The Department wishes to draw the attention of their Excellencies on Canada's Protocol on Foreign Criminal Investigators (the Protocol), recently adopted by the Government of Canada.
 The Protocol reaffirms Canadian policy in relation to foreign criminal investigators intending to come to Canada, and clarifies the notification and approval procedure applicable in such instances.